Max-js/Shopify-NodeJS-App/README.md

 - Replace domain with your store domain, (ex: your-shopify-store.myshopify.com)
 - Replace admin token with your Shopify admin token.

 Once this is complete you can run the app by opening a terminal, navigating to the project directory, and entering `node app.js`.
+*Note: Running `node app.js` will take you to CLI which asks to input a product name.
+However you can bypass this by adding a product name argument when running the script (ex: `node app.js -shirt`).